flexera-public/policy_templates/security/azure/storage_tls_version/README.md

 ## How It Works

-The Azure Resource Manager API is used to get a list of subscriptions and storage accounts within those subscriptions.
-The policy then checks the value of "properties.minimumTlsVersion" for each storage account to make sure it is equal to either "TLS1_2" or "TLS1_3".
+The Azure Resource Manager API is used to get a list of Azure Storage Accounts.
+The policy then checks the value of "properties.minimumTlsVersion" for each Azure Storage Account to make sure it is equal to either "TLS1_2" or "TLS1_3".

 ## Input Parameters